 A Minnesota-filmed movie focusing on Native American culture and starring people from this area is gearing up for its North Dakota premier in Fargo.
 On Oct.
 13, "The Jingle Dress" will show at 7:30 and 9:30 p.m. in the Fargo Theatre.
-A question and answer time with director Bill Eigen will follow both screenings."It's a little bit of an immigrant story, rural Native Americans coming down to the urban core, and it's also a cultural difference kind of thing," Eigen said.
+A question and answer time with director Bill Eigen will follow both screenings.

 The plot of the film, Eigen describes as, "Desert Storm war vet John Red Elk moves his family off the reservation in rural northern Minnesota, to the inner core of Minneapolis to investigate the mysterious death of his long lost Uncle Norton.